Dasmariñas: Industry

 Dasmariñas is an Industrial City.
 Dubbed as Industrial Giant of Cavite The growth has been greatly influenced by its proximity to Metro Manila and the national government's industrial boom.
 It becomes the choice location for business enterprises being in a crossroad of development south of Manila.

 Industrial developments along the Governor's Drive (Carmona-Ternate Road) specifically the First Cavite Industrial Estate, the Reynold's Phils. and different industries dotting the road from Carmona and Silang boundaries to General Trias as well as those at the southeastern portion of Aguinaldo Highway providing employment and livelihood opportunities to the locals.
 Taxes are being paid by these industries help provide for the basic services and amenities of the city.

 On the southwestern part of the city is First Cavite Industrial Estate, a 283 ha industrial subdivision located at Langkaan provides adequate facilities to light/medium industries.
 It is a joint project of the National Development Company, Marubeni Corporation, and the Japan International Development Organization Ltd. Situated in Dasmariñas, the estate is complete with power supply, water system, and telecommunication facilities, with 1,500 lines.
 The estate includes a General Industrial Zone, which has a customs office and warehouse.

 Preferred locators are those involved in non-pollutive small and medium-scale industries.
 Presently, 48 companies have located their businesses in First Cavite Industrial Estate.

 The Dasmariñas Bagong Bayan – NHA Industrial Estate is about 8.6 hectares.
 The Local Waterworks Utilities Administration manages the water system.
 Its 18 pumps and its 18 elevated storage tanks, having an average capacity of 60,000 gallons each, can very well serve the needs of the occupants.
 Labor-intensive, export-oriented, non- hazardous, and non-pollutive industries are best situated in the area.
 GMA-NHA Industrial Estate The General Mariano Galvez – NHA Industrial Estate compromises 10 hectares of land in the municipality of Gen. Mariano Alvarez.
 Types of industries preferred for this estate are those, which are non-pollutive, labor-intensive, export-oriented, and non-hazardous such as the 6 companies that have located therein.

 Dasmariñas Techno Park, A 38-hectare industrial estate located at Paliparan 1, City of Dasmariñas, Cavite wherein 13 companies are in full operation.
 Its development features include grand entrance gate with guard house and 24 hours security, perimeter fence, interconnected water supply system with two elevated water tanks, 3-phase electricity served by MERALCO, underground drainage system, concrete road network designed for industrial use, and administration building with business center.
 Telephone service providers and lots for commercial purposes are also available in this area.

-This techno park is highly accessible in Governor's drive and via South Superhighway-Carmona Exit, via Aguinaldo Highway, Molino-Paliparan Road and Manila Southwoods Road.
+This techno park is accessible in Governor's drive and via South Superhighway-Carmona Exit, via Aguinaldo Highway, Molino-Paliparan Road and Manila Southwoods Road.